 - Doing things that appear to lack purpose

 - Overall decline in routine behaviors and daily functioning

 Causes of Disorganized Schizophrenia

-Similar to other forms, the exact cause of disorganized schizophrenia is unknown, although It’s thought to be influenced by a combination of environmental, biological, and genetic factors.
+The exact cause of disorganized schizophrenia is unknown, although it is thought to be influenced by a combination of environmental, biological, and genetic factors.
 The following are some of the risk factors that may contribute to its development: